enreeco/wordpress-minimalist-template-enree/build_script/README.md

-# Enree Minimal Theme Builder
+# Minimal Blog by Enree.co Theme Builder

-A minimal Node.js build script for packaging the Enree Minimal WordPress theme.
+A minimal Node.js build script for packaging the Minimal Blog by Enree.co WordPress theme.

 ## Features